Twisted homological stability for configuration spaces: Height and degree of a twisted coefficient system

-This identification is natural in the sense that $\iota_n \colon T_n \to T_{n+1}$ sends $T_n^k$ into $T_{n+1}^k$, and the map of the right-hand side induced by $\iota_n$ and $(s_n)_*$ corresponds under \eqref{eDecomp} to $\iota_n$ on the left-hand side. \end{prop} \begin{rmk}[\emph{Related decompositions}] This is similar to the cross-effect decomposition of a functor from a pointed monoidal category (a monoidal category whose unit object is also initial and terminal) to an abelian category, which appears in \cite[Proposition 2.4]{HartlPirashviliVespa2012Polynomialfunctorsfrom} (see also \cite[Proposition 1.6]{DjamentVespa2013Delastructure}), and the idea of which goes back to Eilenberg and MacLane~\cite[\S 9]{EilenbergMac1954groupsHnII}.
+\begin{rmk}[\emph{Related decompositions}] This is similar to the cross-effect decomposition of a functor from a pointed monoidal category (a monoidal category whose unit object is also initial and terminal) to an abelian category, which appears in \cite[Proposition 3.4]{HartlPirashviliVespa2015Polynomialfunctorsalgebras} (see also \cite[Proposition 2.11]{DjamentVespa2013Foncteursfaiblementpolynomiaux}), and the idea of which goes back to Eilenberg and MacLane~\cite[\S 9]{EilenbergMac1954groupsHnII}.
 However, our category $\cB(M,X)$ is not in general monoidal (it is when $M$ is of the form $\bR\times N$), so this setup does not cover our situation.
 A similar cross-effect decomposition appears in \cite[Proposition 1.4]{HartlVespa2011Quadraticfunctorspointed} for functors from a source category which has finite coproducts -- however, $\cB(M,X)$ also does not have finite coproducts.
 Yet another similar decomposition appears in \cite[Lemme 2.7(3)]{CollinetDjamentGriffin2013Stabilitehomologiquepour} for functors from a source category which is a wreath product $\cC \wr \Lambda$, where $\cC$ is any category and $\Sigma \leq \Lambda \leq \Se$.
 Here, $\Se$ is the category of finite sets and partially-defined functions and $\Sigma$ is its subcategory of partially-defined injections, as in Definition \ref{dSigma}.
-Our category $\cB(M,X)$ may be written as a wreath product $PX \wr \cB(M)$, where $PX$ is the path category of $X$ and the wreath product is defined using the projection $\cB(M)\to\Sigma$.
-This is however not of the form considered in \cite{CollinetDjamentGriffin2013Stabilitehomologiquepour}, unless $M$ is simply-connected and of dimension at least $3$ (see \S\ref{ssTCS-specialcase}). \end{rmk} Since none of the existing decompositions in the literature covers the general case that we require, we give a complete proof of the decomposition \eqref{eDecomp} in our situation (i.e.\ Proposition \ref{pDecomp}).
-This is a little technical, so the reader may wish to skip directly to Definition \ref{dHeight} at this point.
-Before embarking upon the proof of Proposition \ref{pDecomp}, we point out a correction. \begin{rmk}[\emph{A correction}] We should mention that the proof of the decomposition in Lemme 2.7(3) of \cite{CollinetDjamentGriffin2013Stabilitehomologiquepour} contains an error.
-We will briefly explain the error and sketch a corrected proof of their decomposition.
-See \cite[\S 2.1]{CollinetDjamentGriffin2013Stabilitehomologiquepour} for any unexplained notation.
-The first part of their proof establishes a decomposition
+Our category $\cB(M,X)$ may be written as a wreath product $\pi_1(X,x_0) \wr \cB(M)$, where the wreath product is defined using the projection $\cB(M)\to\Sigma$.
+This is however not of the form considered in \cite{CollinetDjamentGriffin2013Stabilitehomologiquepour}, unless $M$ is simply-connected and of dimension at least $3$ (see \S\ref{ssTCS-specialcase}). \end{rmk}